-As most of you know, I travelled from California to my home state of Massachusetts this past weekend for the memorial service of my childhood friend who passed away due to cancer on November 27th.
-Although only 10% of my readers know Wade personally, it doesn’t change the fact that he can teach all of us a few things about how to live our best lives.
+Four years ago, my twin brother Shola and I traveled from California to our home state of Massachusetts for the memorial service of our childhood friend who passed away due to cancer.
+Although less than 1% of my readers know Wade McDowell personally, it doesn’t change the fact that he can teach all of us a few things about how to live our best lives.

 LESSON #1 – Smile often.
 If someone asked me what the first thing is that I think about when I hear Wade’s name, it would be his infectious smile.
 The dude was always smiling.
 If you spent time with him, you’d probably think that he never endured a bad day in his life.
 He smiled around friends, family members, strangers, and even people he was destroying on the basketball courts of Western Massachusetts.
-I gotta admit, I haven’t been smiling much since my friend passed away.
+I gotta admit, I didn’t smile much immediately after he passed away.
 I became pissed when I thought about how the universe could be so cruel to take the life of one of the nicest and devoted family men you’d ever come across.

 Then at the memorial service, it hit me.